krmarshall/TotalWarhammerDataParser/README.md

 - flags: lossless
 - characters quality 90

 Warhammer 3 character portholes arent circularized like wh2/1, can use imagemagick to automate cropping/circularizing them.
 Note the mask is strangely sized, for whatever reason thats what results in a 164x164 output.
 The mask also loses inner transparency for black, which then gets replaced, so watch for image artifacts.
+Can try faffing around with using pink instead?

 magick -size 165x166 xc:Transparent -fill White -draw 'circle 83 83 83 1' -alpha Copy mask.png